-The RCGP report 7 says caring has a significant impact on the health of the carer.
+The RCGP report 9 says caring has a significant impact on the health of the carer.
 They reported:

 - 40% of carers experience psychological distress or depression.
-Those caring for people with behavioral problems experience the highest levels of distress. - 33% of carers providing more than 50 hours of care a week report depression and disturbed sleep. - 44% of carers suffer verbal or emotional abuse and 28% endure physical aggression or violence from the person they care for.
+Those caring for people with behavioral problems experience the highest levels of distress. - 33% of carers providing more than 50 hours of care a week report depression and disturbed sleep. - 44% of carers suffer verbal or emotional abuse and 28% endure physical aggression or violence from the person they care for. - Older carers who report 'strain' have a 63% higher likelihood of death over a four year period.

-7 Commissioning for Carers, Royal College of General Practitioners 2013
+9 Commissioning for Carers, Royal College of General Practitioners 2013